 I have watched movies based on books that were so well done, I’ve found myself thinking I’ve seen the movie before.
 An example of this is the last two movies in the Harry Potter series.
 I can pick up a book I have read and loved, and the words come to me before I read them.
 This must mean I have visualization, right?

 Quirks and Quarks have me wondering if it’s more complicated than that, especially after mentioning the correlation between autism and Aphantasia.
 Temple Grandin has often described thinking in pictures.
 Other people have connected Synesthesia to autism.
-For people on the autism spectrum, Aphantasia appears to be another common experience of visualization.
+For Autistics (I use Identity first language like most Autistics do), Aphantasia appears to be another common experience of visualisation.

 Going back to my experiences, my initial reaction to the Quirks and Quarks segment was that I clearly am not Aphantasiac…then I began to consider my problems with mental math and spelling out loud.